Aya of Yop City: Volume list

+The French series is called Aya de Yopougon.
+The volumes do not have individual titles, only volume numbers (Tome 1, Tome 2, etc.).

 Cultural history

-Aya of Yop City is set in Côte d'Ivoire during the 1970s.
+Aya of Yop City is set in Côte d'Ivoire during the 1970s and 1980s.
 Specifically, the story takes place in Yopougon-Koute, or Yop City for short.
 Côte d'Ivoire, a country on the west coast of Africa, was colonized by France until August 7, 1960, when the country received its independence.
 Félix Houphouët-Boigny led the country after gaining independence until 1993.
 During this time, Côte d'Ivoire kept close ties with its West African neighbors as well as ties to France.
 This combination of influences created a unique culture where traditional African culture meshed with modern Western ideals.
 The post-colonial influence was enhanced by the fact that many Europeans, especially the French, moved to the country after they received independence.

 When Houphouët-Boigny took the presidency, the country experienced an economic boom, known as the "Ivorian miracle".
 This boom led to the creation of the middle class.
 With this rise in wealth for a portion of the country, many were able to send their children to school, especially peasants.
 A peak in the primary-school enrollment rates, at 9.1% between 1976 and 1980, reflects this change.
 Education, along with other social influences, made many, mostly women, aware of their rights.
 This began to mix African ideals with European ideals.
 Women began fighting back against legislation which was aimed at sexual inequality and often succeeded in doing so.
 As many women became educated, they received more and more power when it came to relationships, especially marriages.
 Another example of the combination of cultures is language.
 Throughout the country there are many local languages, but the official language of the country is French.
 Again, these influences can be seen throughout the novel, especially through the female characters.